-The lack of a vaccine and the pandemic's impact has resulted in restrictions on public gatherings and travel which have required the Association to begin looking at how best to activate two of its strategic priorities that were approved by the Board a year before the pandemic - (1) creating new business models and (2) establishing year-round professional development programming.
-Through the use of innovative digital platforms to execute a virtual conference, APAP is moving in this direction.
-APAP also continues to explore new revenue streams and maintains the option to draw upon its usable reserve fund to support an operational shortfall.
+This year, the Association will engage the beginning of its strategic planning process and look closely at how best to activate two of its strategic priorities (1) creating new business models and (2) establishing year-round professional development programming.
+Last year we engaged innovative digital platforms to execute a virtual conference and this year, we are planning a hybrid experience with both in-person and online options.
+The Association also continues to explore new revenue streams and maintains the option to draw upon its usable reserve fund to support an operational shortfall.